ibexa/documentation-user/docs/publishing/advanced_publishing_options.md

 ---
-description: You can schedule publication of content and Page blocks for specific times and dates.
+description: You can schedule publication of content and Page blocks for specific time and date.
 ---

 # Scheduling publication